graniticio/granitic/doc/ref/fac-json-ws.md

 ### Unmarshaller

-Your handler's `ResponseWriter` field will be set to an instance of [json.Unmarshaller](https://godoc.org/github.com/graniticio/granitic/ws/json#Unmarshaller), which is a simple wrapper over Go's built-in JSON decoding functions.
+Your handler's `Unmarshaller` field will be set to an instance of [json.Unmarshaller](https://godoc.org/github.com/graniticio/granitic/ws/json#Unmarshaller), which is a simple wrapper over Go's built-in JSON decoding functions.

 ## Customisation